Table of Contents

 - Purpose: Testing user flow and functionality.

-- Example: A wireframe where you can click a button to move to another screen.
+- Example: A wireframe that allows you to click a button to transition to another screen.

 The Wireframing Process